Chapter 5. COM Servers

 class-management services.
 Each class inserts an item into the

-object map via the OBJECT_ENTRY_AUTO
+object map via the OBJECT_ENTRY_AUTO macro declared in the

 class header file outside the class declaration itself, as in the